confluentinc/confluent-kubernetes-examples/blueprints-early-access/concepts/overview.rst

 Orchestrator on Control Plane
   * A set of controllers that service the Kubernetes APIs
-  * Generates and co-ordinates Layer-1 CFK APIs to deploy Confluent Platform
+  * Generates and coordinates Layer-1 CFK APIs to deploy Confluent Platform
-  * Manages status of Polaris components
+  * Manages status of Blueprints components
   * Supports dynamic registration of Data Plane clusters.
   * Provides unified orchestration for Confluent Platforms on multiple cluster regions.

 Kubernetes Cluster
   * Orchestrator uses the information in this custom resource (CR) to propagate